a-ws-m/unlockNN/paper/paper.md

 first-principles calculations based on physical laws, particularly for complex systems with many possible configurations [@butlerMachineLearningMolecular2018;@ramprasadMachineLearningMaterials2017;@xueAcceleratedSearchMaterials2016].

-Graph neural networks (GNNs) [@battagliaRelationalInductiveBiases2018] provide a data-driven approach for learning materials' properties based on their _structure_.
-This is more general than previous approaches; in particular, it can be used for molecules as well as crystals and achieve highly accurate predictions for both [@xieCrystalGraphConvolutional2018;@chenGraphNetworksUniversal2019].
+In particular, neural networks (NNs) have been shown to achieve predictive accuracies on the order of chemical accuracy.

-However, current implementations of NNs lack _uncertainty quantification_, a measure of the confidence of a prediction.
+However, most current implementations of NNs for materials property prediction lack _uncertainty quantification_, a measure of the confidence of a prediction.
 This is especially detrimental to a machine learning model, as its reliability is contingent upon the existence of "similar" materials in the training data set.
 To the end user, there is no easy way to tell whether this is the case.

 ## Statement of need